jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-cordova/README.md

 ```

-**Note:** You can also copy/paste these settings from your UnifiedPush Server console
+**Note:** You can also copy/paste these settings from your Unified Push Server console

 ###3.
 Install platforms

 After changing the push configuration you can install the platforms you want on the Cordova app.
-JBoss Mobile Add-On for Cordova currently supports Android and iOS.
+JBoss Unified Push for Cordova currently supports Android and iOS.
 ```shell
 cordova platform add <android or ios>
 ```

 ###4.
-Add JBoss Mobile Add-On Cordova Push plug-in
+Add JBoss Unified Push Cordova Push plug-in
 You now need to add the plugin to the Cordova app.
 ```shell
 cordova plugin add `/path/to/cordova_pushplugin/org.jboss.aerogear.cordova.push`